qiuresearch/aiConfidential/README.md

    * inversion of pairwise distance matrices?
    *
 2. Develop rigorous benchmark datasets, in both synthetic and natural worlds
-3. Develop analytical methods
+3. Develop relevant data analytic methods and model evaluation metrics
 4. Introduce various constraints and feedback loops on DL agents
 5. Simulate private stochastic gradient descent with evolutional dynamics in biology.
 Mutations essentially work as noises.
 Lead to phylogenetic tree in the end.
 6. How do biological/physical systems preserve privacy?
-Relaxation, equilibrium?
+By relaxation, permutation, equilibrium?
 7. Membership inference and reconstruction attacks
    1. define relative susceptibility based on distributions/neighborhoods
+   2. implement as such for biological systems
-   2. a way to find and remove outliers
+   3. a way to cluster data, find and remove outliers
 8. Invariant performance regardless of upsampling, stratificatoin, etc., suggesting the commonalities among data are first learned, and the rest is largely memorziation that has little generalization power
 9. remove one cluster from training data has little effect on other clusters, this is very different from the onion effect where peripheral data points are removed
-   1.  origniating from distinct privacy influence function?
+   1.  originiating from distinct privacy influence function?
-10. Data poisoning, random noise addition, adn base pair mutations
+10. Data poisoning, random noise addition, and base pair mutations

 ## FAQs
 1. Is DL memorization in CV related to image memorability?